Downtown Raleigh Restaurants

 Ashley's first downtown Raleigh restaurant and one of my personal favorites.
 The menu is constantly changing with the seasons, though the Macaroni Au Gratin is a staple and for good reason, just look at the picture above!
 Accompanied by other comfort food, Poole's diner offers that true diner feels with bar seats, tables, and booths.
 Great wine, great food you can't go wrong with Poole's diner... just be sure to get there somewhat early because they don't take reservations!

 If you're not following Poole'side Pies on Instagram, you should be!
-This pizza place (though I have not been yet since it just opened) is the product of years of studying what makes a pizza great.
+This pizza place is the product of years of studying what makes a pizza great.
 You will find this pizza place in our article on the best pizza in Raleigh.
 You can follow along as Ashley began her trip in Europe, specifically Italy, bringing her knowledge back to Raleigh to open what is already being deemed as Raleigh's best pizza place!

 Beasley's Chicken and Honey

 When my friends come to visit you can be sure we are doing brunch, lunch or dinner (or maybe all three) at Beasley's Chicken and Honey at some point while they're here.
 This is one of the first places I take friends because there's something on the menu from everyone and the quality of chicken is A+.
 This is always a favorite of the friends who come to visit and sometimes they even ask to go back vs trying a new spot.
 The chicken and waffles is a must-try and if you don't have time to make it to Poole's diner while you're in Downtown Raleigh give the mac and cheese a try on the side!

 Chucks is located next to Beasley's and is Ashley's 'Burger joint' where you will find top-quality beef with a commitment to a mouthful of flavors.
 Ashley, yet again finds a way to bring a fun twist to those who love a good old-fashioned burger.
 The menu allows folks to build their own burger or opt for other items that don't include beef.
 Chuck's is a great spot if you're looking for an awesome burger in downtown Raleigh.